Ricardo-Simoes/cyberpunk_arcade/README.md

 sudo update-grub
 ```

-  Now the theme should be installed successfully, enjoy !!
+  Now the theme should be installed successfully, reboot & enjoy !!

 </details>